Bhayavadar, Rajkot

 Bhayavadar is a town and a municipality in Rajkot district in the Indian state of Gujarat.
+It comprises seven wards.

 History

 At the collapse of the Mughal Empire, Bhayavadar fell into the hands of the Desais, who in about 1753 sold it to Jadeja Haloji of Gondal State.
 The Tarikh-i-Sorath says that Kumbhoji acquired Bhayavadar but probably he openly assumed the sovereignty while the sale took place in Haloji' s time.
 Bhayavadar is about eleven miles north of the Bhadar river, which is crossed by the bridge built by the Gondal Darbar at Supedi.

 Geography

-Bhayavadar is located at 21.85°N 70.25°E. It has an average elevation of 71 metres (232 feet).
+Bhayavadar is located at 21.85°N 70.25°E. It has an average elevation of 71 meters (232 feet).